-We highly encourage attendees to add pronouns (They/them, She/her, He/him, etc.) after their name on the official conference online spaces Midspace and Zoom and complementary spaces like Discord (e.g., Jane Smith (they/them)).
+We highly encourage attendees to add pronouns (They/them, She/her, He/him, etc.) after their name on the official conference online spaces Discord and Zoom (e.g., Jane Smith [they/them]).
 This is to encourage accuracy and mutual respect in how we speak with one another as much as to create an atmosphere of acceptance of who people are and how they identify.
 However, we also respect attendees’ rights to privacy and attendees as always can choose not to include pronouns if they wish.

 RECORDING AND SOCIAL MEDIA SHARING

 We would like to remind all attendees that making and sharing audio/visual/video/screen recordings without the clear and confidently expressed consent of everyone involved is not allowed.

 Depending on various circumstances during the conference, sessions may be recorded by the CHI PLAY organizers.
 Any recorded sessions will be made available at all times via posted links within the virtual conference platform.
 Thus, attendees will be able to access our conference content no matter where they are in the world (e.g., also if they have little overlap with the local time zone).

 Please also note that as CHI PLAY 2022 is a hybrid conference, the onsite event will be livestreamed for remote attendees, so you may be recorded as you move around the conference venue.